tejavanum6786/penetration-testing-writeups/README.md

 - Offensive Security Certified Professional (OSCP)
 - Focused on Penetration Testing & Red Teaming
+- Strong interest in Active Directory exploitation
 - Actively seeking opportunities in offensive security roles

 ---

 ## ⚠️ Disclaimer

 All writeups are based on lab environments created for educational purposes.
 No sensitive or restricted content is disclosed.